 Some of the galaxies/halos in the Caterpillar suite of simulations.
 We identify and investigate the ultra-faint dwarfs in each of these halos.
 Image from Griffen et al (2016).

-Formation histories of ultra-faint dwarf galaxies in the Caterpillar simulations
+Kinematic clustering of ultra-faint dwarf galaxies

 (Clockwise) Red elliptical, blue spiral, red spiral, blue elliptical.
 Image from Galaxy Zoo.